GaneshJalakam/Retail_Data_Analysis/README.md

 ## Technology Stack
 - Apache Spark (PySpark - Spark Streaming)
 - Apache Kafka
-- AWS EMR (Apache Spark and Zookeeper applications installed on it)
+- AWS cloud - EMR (Apache Spark and Zookeeper applications installed on it)

 ## Code Implementation and Documentation
 Refer Python file with PySpark code (Spark streaming code) and its related document present in this repository